 - The Mac & Cheese Chronicles gives photos of handmade Jesse Tree ornaments from a Jesse Tree Craft Swap.
 This is a great way to get your own ideas!

-- Passionatehomemaking.com offers excellent ideas for homemade Jesse Tree ornaments, made by one family.
+- Passionatehomemaking.com offers excellent ideas for homemade Jesse Tree ornaments.
 Lots of photos and material suggestions.

-- Stay at Home My Heart - This idea combines a Jesse Tree and an advent calendar, using patterns from the book Let’s Make a Jesse Tree by Darcy James.
+- Stay at Home My Heart - How to combine a Jesse Tree and an advent calendar using patterns from the book Let’s Make a Jesse Tree (affiliate link) by Darcy James.

-- Festal Celebrations provides ideas for 52 homemade Jesse Tree ornaments, created as part of a Jesse Tree ornament exchange.
-Includes patterns for shrink-plastic ornaments, and accompanying scripture readings.
+- Festal Celebrations - Ideas for 52 homemade ornaments, patterns for shrink-plastic ornaments, and accompanying scripture readings.

-- Rocks in My Dryer has lots of photo ideas for Jesse Tree ornaments that are a combination of ones purchased from stores and ones made by hand.
+- Rocks in My Dryer has lots of photo ideas for purchased and homemade Jesse Tree ornaments.

-- Shower of Roses – This site provides a list of Jesse Tree scripture readings, along with coloring pages for children.
-These would work well for younger children who might not have the dexterity to color small ornaments, but can color these pictures of the symbols while the passages are being read.
+- Shower of Roses – List of Jesse Tree scripture readings and coloring pages for children.
+Excellent for younger children who might not have the dexterity to color small ornaments.

 - This Jesse Tree devotional book is for young children.
-It includes coloring pages for each day, a simple 1-2 sentence explanation of the theme for that day, and a simple bible passage.
+It includes coloring pages for each day, a 1-2 sentence explanation of the theme, and a simple bible passage.

 Jesse Tree ornaments for purchase

-- This Jesse Tree ornament kit is $10.95 and includes two options: 1) instructions to make your own tree and ornaments 2) A Jesse Tree poster and pre-drawn ornaments which can be colored.
-Also includes the background of the Jesse Tree and scripture passages to go along with each ornament.
+- Jesse Tree ornament kit (affiliate link) - includes options to make your own ornaments or use the included poster and pre-drawn ornaments for coloring.
+The background of the Jesse Tree and scripture passages to go along with each ornament are also included.